mfbmina/mfbmina.dev/content/en/posts/introduction-templating-go.md

 See how easy is to use templates with Go?
 We have solved the issue in a simple and scalable way.
 You can also check all the source code in this repository.
 It's also possible to use HTML templates, but we can talk about that in the next post.

 If you've liked this post, you can follow my blog for more content like this.
 You can also find me on **[Twitter](https://twitter.com/mfbmina)**, **[Github](https://github.com/mfbmina)** or **[LinkedIn](https://www.linkedin.com/in/mfbmina/).**

+Edit 1: I also want to thank my friend Cassio Botaro for the review and insights!
+Thanks man!